d3scomp/NPRG014/README.md

 * Do a fresh checkout of this repository to get updated source code for examples and homework assignments

 ### Resources
-* Exercises to work with during the lesson are located in the “lecture1025/exercises” folder
+* Exercises to work with during the lesson are located in the “lecture1017/exercises” folder
-* The homework is to be found at “lecture1025/homework”
+* The homework is to be found at “lecture1017/homework”
-* The “lecture1025/slides” holds the slides for the lecture
+* The “lecture1017/slides” holds the slides for the lecture

-## Lesson 4 - 1st November 2021
+## Lesson 4 - 31st September 2022
-### Agenda

-* Concurrency abstractions in modern languages
-** Dataflow
-** Fork-join
-** Actors
-** Parallel collections
-** Agents

-### Preparation
-* Same as for Lesson 1
-* Do a fresh checkout of this repository to get updated source code for examples and homework assignments

-### Resources
-* Exercises to work with during the lesson are located in the “lecture1101/exercises” folder
-* The homework is to be found at “lecture1101/homework”
-* The “lecture1101/slides” holds the slides for the lecture

-## Lesson 5 - 2nd November 2020
 ### Agenda
 * Bytecode
 * Statically-typed languages (Scala) - Part I